 If you’re like me then you’re thinking "noooo, this is way too easy.
 I want to commit to showing up EVERY DAY for 365 days."
 Yeah, I hear you.
 Maybe that’s part of the reason that people like us fail.
 Maybe we’re too all-or-nothing, no?
 Maybe it’d be okay to commit to realistic things sometimes 😉

 You may notice that there are zero penalties on this site for failing to meet your goals.
 You only get penalized for not showing up.
-That’s because lots of measurable goals are not fully within our control.
-Because I don’t want people to only ever chase safe goals to avoid penalty.
-And because, especially as a solopreneur, a lot of our early goals tend to be necessarily arbitrary.
+Lots of measurable goals are not fully within our control, and I don’t want people to only ever chase safe goals to avoid penalty.
+And, especially as a creative, a lot of our early goals tend to be necessarily arbitrary.
 And we obviously don’t want to stick with an arbitrary goal just to avoid penalty.